sait-lab/learn-git/git-branching.md

 #### Basic Merge Conflicts

-Occasionally, this process doesn’t go smoothly.
-If you changed the same part of the same file differently in the two branches you’re merging, Git won’t be able to merge them cleanly.
-If your fix for issue #53 modified the same part of a file as the `hotfix` branch, you’ll get a merge conflict that looks something like this:
+Occasionally, this process doesn't go smoothly.
+If you changed the same part of the same file differently in the two branches you're merging, Git won't be able to merge them cleanly.
+If your fix for issue #53 modified the same part of a file as the `hotfix` branch, you'll get a merge conflict that looks something like this:

 ```
 $ git switch main